Ben-Cox/rRMIS/README.md

 #' @param lut_dir directory where releases are held
 #' @param dl_now  Logical determines if release file should be downloaded now (if already present in `rel_dir`).
 Defaults to FALSE.

-# this function downloads data from the RL_ALL table in RMIS pub/data, saves the RL file to a Data folder in working directory by default.
+# this function downloads data from the RL_ALL table in RMIS pub/data
+# saves the RL file to a Data folder in working directory by default.
+# downloads LUTs from RMIS pub/data
+# does lookups for foreign keys, converts dates
+#
 d <- get_release_data(first_by=2016, last_by=2016)

 d